Technology Sector Update for 02/06/2023: DELL, ON, UMC, XLK, SOXX

-Technology stocks were retreating pre-bell Monday.
-The Technology Select Sector SPDR Fund (XLK) and the iShares Semiconductor ETF (SOXX) were slipping past 1% recently.
+Technology stocks were lower Monday afternoon, with the Technology Select Sector SPDR Fund (XLK) falling 1.1%.
+The Philadelphia Semiconductor Index was declining 1.5% and the iShares Semiconductor ETF (SOXX) was off 1.3%.

-Dell Technologies (DELL) was over 1% higher after it confirmed in a regulatory filing that a planned reorganization across the company will result in a reduction of about 5% of its workforce.
+In company news, Dell Technologies (DELL) shares were falling more than 3% after the company reported in a regulatory filing that it will reduce its workforce by 5% as part of a planned reorganization.

-ON Semiconductor (ON) posted Q4 adjusted earnings of $1.32 per diluted share, up from $1.09 per share a year ago.
-Analysts polled by Capital IQ expected adjusted EPS of $1.26.
-ON Semiconductor was slipping past 4% recently.
+ON Semiconductor (ON) stock was 1.5% higher after the company reported Q4 adjusted earnings of $1.32 per diluted share, up from $1.09 a year ago.
+Analysts polled by Capital IQ expected $1.26.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.